lexogrine/hud-manager/README.md

 	}
 ]
 ```
-Again, It is just an array of actions.
+Again, ot is just an array of actions.
 Each bind only has `bind` and `action` properties.
 Bind is the keybind you want to use, and action is the identifier of an action.
 What differentiates it from the `panel.json` action input, is that here we don't have additional data packed with the action name.
 #### Radar
-A radar is hosted by the HUD Manager, so you don't have to include it yourself.
+A radar is hosted by the Lexogrine HUD Manager, so you don't have to include it yourself.
 You can access it at `/radar`.
 To load a HUD's custom radar.css you should add a `?hud=` query with the directory name of the HUD to the URL, unless you're working on the dev mode of the HUD - in this case you should add `?devCSS=true` if you have `custom.css`, and `devMaps=true` if you have custom radar backgrounds.
 If you are using the `csgo-react-hud` repo you don't have to think about those things, as it adds query params by itself.
 #### radar.css
 This file works as a `custom.css` file from `boltobserv` and loads itself into the radar for any given HUD.
 It requires for the `css` property in `hud.json` to be set to `true`.
 #### Radar files